Skip to main content

 • auth (optional): Authentication configuration

-• grant (required if auth present): Name of grant to use (format: mcp-<name>)
+• grant (required if auth present): Name of grant to use (format: mcp:<name>; the deprecated mcp-<name> form is still accepted)

 • header (required if auth present): HTTP header name for credential injection